matthijskooijman/arduino-lmic/README.md

 #### Disabling external reference to `onEvent()`

 In some embedded systems, `onEvent()` may be defined for some other purpose; so the weak reference to the function `onEvent` will be satified, causing the LMIC to try to call that function.
 All reference to `onEvent()` can be suppressed by setting `LMIC_ENABLE_onEvent` to 0.
 This C preprocessor macro is always defined as a post-condition of `#include "config.h"`; if non-zero, a weak reference to `onEvent()` will be used; if zero, the user `onEvent()` function is not supported, and the client must register an event handler explicitly.

+#### Enabling long messages

+To save RAM for simple devices, the LMIC allows message length to be limited to 64 bytes instead of the LoRaWAN standard of 255 bytes max.
+This saves about 2*192 bytes of RAM.
+Unfortunately, compliance tests require the full message size.
+Long messages are enabled by setting `LMIC_ENABLE_long_messages` to 1, or disabled by setting it to zero.
+This C preprocessor macro is always defined as a post-condition of `#include "config.h"`; if non-zero, the maximum frame size is 255 bytes, and if zero, the maximum frame size is 64 bytes.

 #### Special purpose